hlfshell/arkaine/README.md

     - More coming soon...
 - 🧰 Built-in common tools (web search, file operations, etc.)

-## Supported LLMs

-- OpenAI (GPT-3.5, GPT-4)
-- Anthropic Claude
-- Groq
-- Ollama (local models)

 ## Key Concepts

-The framework uses the following key concepts:

-- **LLM**: An instruct-based model that generates text (e.g., GPT-3.5, Claude, Llama, etc).
-- **Tool**: A properly formatted piece of functionality that contains descriptors of what it does, how it works, and possibly includes examples.
-Can be called as a normal function in code, hiding much of the complexity.
-- **Agent**: A type of tool that utilizes an LLM and possibly other tools to perform a function.
-The default agent is merely a singular LLM call performing the function for the agent.
+- 🔧 **Tools** - Tools are functions (with some extra niceties) that can be called and do something.
+That's it!
+- 🤖 **Agents** - Agents are tools that use LLMS.
+Different kinds of agents can call other tools, which might be agents themselves!
-    - **MetaAgent** - A meta agent is an agent that can repeatedly call an LLM to try and perform its task, where the agent can identify when it is complete with its task.
+    -  **MetaAgents** - MetaAgents are multi-shot agents that can repeatedly call an LLM to try and perform its task, where the agent can identify when it is complete with its task.
-    - **BackendAgent** - A backend agent is an agent that utilizes a **backend** to perform its task.
+    - &#129520; **BackendAgents** - BackendAgents are agents that utilize a **Backend** to perform its task.
-- **Backend**: A backend is a system that empowers an LLM to utilize tools and detect when it is finished with its task.
+-  **Backends** - Backends are systems that empower an LLM to utilize tools and detect when it is finished with its task.
+You probably won't need to worry about them!
+- 📦 **Integrations** - Integrations are systems that can trigger your agents in a configurable manner.
+Want a web server for your agents?
+Or want your agent firing off every hour? arkaine has you covered.
+- **Context** - Context provides thread-safe state across tools.
+No matter how complicated your workflow gets by plugging agents into agents, contexts will keep track of everything.

 ## Installation